An Unweeded Garden – Chapter 1

 She took out the flattened appointment letter from its typed, buff envelope, and read it again, memorising the journey she had practised the day before, as she had memorised the letter.
 Her stepmother, Maudie, was still asleep.
 She did not say goodbye.

 Agatha checked her reflection, checked the appointment letter, pursed her lips, and crossed back over Main Street, this time heading straight into the stuffy, sweaty, light-filled reception room.
-A singular fan sat in the far corner of the room.
 She gazed directly into her future.

 Agatha took the only free seat in the waiting room, cross-legged she waited to be called.

-“Good morning,” said a girl, similar in age, sitting cross-legged to her left, wearing a light cotton shift dress, sandals, with wide-brimmed straw hat on her lap.
+“Good morning,” said a girl, similar in age, sitting cross-legged to left to her wearing a light cotton shift dress, sandals, with wide-brimmed straw hat on her lap.

 “Good morning, I am Agatha.
 Agatha Evans.”